 In the same line of things, Big Boi’s album, Vicious Lies and Dangerous Rumors was released Tuesday.
 There were expected songs with rappers like T.I., Ludacris, and A$AP Rocky, but what might come as a surprise are his collaborations with artists like Phantogram, who lends ethereal vocals to “Lines,” and Swedish-electronic band Little Dragon.
 It’s also interesting to note Big Boi’s almost vulnerable lyrics on “She Hates Me”, featuring crooning from the alternative hip-hop maven himself, Kid Cudi.

 The new era of this quasi-genre/make up your own lane seems to be working fairly well for everyone that’s tried it, and continues to use it.
 Drake, known mostly for his raps, showcased his R&B singing skills on Take Care and Taylor Swift has managed to transition from cute country, to edgy pop.
 Is it time to eradicate the labels?
-Because after all, at the end of the day, it’s all just music.alternative, B.o.B, Big Boi, Hip-Hop, Kid Cudi, MTV, music, pop, rap, rock, Taylor Swift
+Because after all, at the end of the day, it’s all just music.Tags: alternative, B.o.B, Big Boi, Hip-Hop, Kid Cudi, MTV, music, pop, rap, rock, Taylor Swift